 10 Unforgettable Fall Weekend Getaways in the Northeast

 Only a few days until August, which means that fall is just around the corner!
-In this post, I’m sharing my top 10 favorite spots for fall weekend getaways in the Northeast.
+One of my favorite things about living in the Northeast is how beautiful everything looks during autumn, which makes it the perfect place to travel to this time of year.
+In this post, I’m sharing my top 10 favorite fall weekend getaways in the Northeast, including classic New England destinations and a few hidden gems.

-You’ll find a list of must-do activities, my favorite fall treats in each town, and some inspiration for where to stay on your trip.
-Although the fall foliage each year can be a little unpredictable, I’ve also included a rough estimate of the best time to visit each town.
+I’ve rounded up my favorite Northeast fall destinations in this post, but I could easily list so many more.
+You’ll find a list of things to do, must-try fall treats, and hotel recommendations for each destination.
+Although the fall foliage each year can be a little unpredictable, I’ve also included a rough estimate of the best time to visit each place.

 This post contains affiliate links.
 I may earn a small commission if you make a purchase or booking through these links, at no extra cost to you.